abdushakoor12/abdushakoor12/README.md

 - 👋 Hi, I’m AbduShakoor
 - 👀 I’m interested in Andorid Development, Flutter and Python.
-- 🌱 I’m currently learning more about Flutter.
+- 🌱 I’m currently learning more about Python.

 <!---